 However, if you are looking for the neatest as lightest possibly build, then having everything integrated is the best way forward

 A voltage regulator will convert the voltage from your battery to a specific voltage which can be used to power the flight controller itself (that runs at 5V), or your FPV gear (5V or 12V).
 Basically, all power distribution boards include a voltage regulator so it is not critical that your flight controller has this.

 However, if your flight controller does have this it makes it convenient as you can directly connector your battery to your flight controller.
 Furthermore, if this is the case, the flight controller includes a built-in power distribution board to make for a very neat installation with few wires.

 An on-screen display device (OSD) is used to overlay some information directly onto the live video feed.
 This allows you to see vital information such as battery voltage, or your flight speed (requires GPS).
 Some people love this, others dislike OSD as they feel it gets in the way.
 I generally like to use an OSD (but only show essential info) as it also allows you to change flight controller settings at the flight field via the OSD menu.

 Currently, the two main OSD chips are the MAX7456, and the AB7456 OSD chip.
-Both serve the same function but some of the more recent OSD modules use the AB7456 OSD which is less sensitive and does not break as easily so if in general its best to get an OSD that uses this chip.
-In addition, these newer AB7456 can be configured direction within the betaflight GUI so you don't need to fuss around with yet another software tool for configuration.
+Both serve the same function but some of the more recent OSD modules use the AB7456 OSD which is less sensitive and does not break as easily so if in general, it's best to get an OSD that uses this chip.
+In addition, these newer AB7456 can be configured directly within the betaflight GUI so you don't need to fuss around with yet another software tool for configuration.